How to Start a Business? What Are The Steps?

 So, how to register your business?
 (Following the UK model)

-Every country has a different method; the following example is for UK-based business-specific:
+Every country has a different method for registering a business; the following example is for UK-based business-specific:

 There are 3 ways to register a new company officially; sole traders, limited companies, or a partnership.